DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 **Optional files** - Unique Flowers and Plants for Skyrim SE DLC Compatible ESM Version

-**Hide (not now, later, when you will get to the *PREPARATIONS* section)** - Hide `JuniperBush.nif` and `SloeBush.nif` by right-clicking the mod, then choosing the _Conflicts_ tab, selecting two files on the _Winning file conflicts_ section, right-clicking on them and choosing _Hide_.* Don’t worry, there will be a reference to these instructions in the *PREPARATIONS* section.

 *Adds different beautiful hand-placed flowers and plants around Skyrim to make it more interesting and picturesque.
 ESM plugin allows us not to worry about the mod overwriting anything we don't want to.*